Keyaron Fox

-Keyaron James Fox /kiˈærən/, born January 24, 1982) is an American former professional football linebacker.
+Keyaron James Fox /kiˈærən/, born January 24, 1982) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He was selected by the Kansas City Chiefs in the third round of the 2004 NFL draft.
-He played college football at Georgia Institute of Technology (Georgia Tech).
+He played college football for the Georgia Tech Yellow Jackets.

 Fox also played for the Pittsburgh Steelers, Washington Redskins, and Houston Texans.
-He won Super Bowl XLIII over the Arizona Cardinals during his tenure with the Steelers.
+He won Super Bowl XLIII during his tenure with the Steelers.

 College career

 He played in 45 games (35 starts) during his tenure at Georgia Tech and finished his career with 376 tackles, 9 sacks, 40 tackles for loss, one INT, two fumble recoveries, six forced fumbles, 14 passes defensed, and seven QB pressures.
 He majored in management.